Our Curriculum Intent

 The Curriculum Overview

 At the Skegness Infant and Junior Academies our vision is to create a primary academy that encourages its children to secure key knowledge, be given real experiences and have the opportunity to apply their knowledge in a range of contexts.
+Central to our curriculum is children developing a sense of self, others and the World.
+These key elements are closely linked to our RICHER School Values.
 A key component of our curriculum development is to ensure that the children can have the opportunity to revisit prior learning, ensuring that key facts and vocabulary are secured.

 We want to help each child become a caring, confident and curious young person who has a passion for learning and achieving.